If you're an employee, you can deduct the cost of education that:

 You can't deduct:

 Travel as a form of education.
-Ex: Dena's a high-school Spanish teacher.
-She takes a trip to Spain to improve her knowledge of the Spanish language and culture.
-Since the trip itself is an educational activity, she can't deduct her travel expenses.
+Ex: A Spanish teacher who takes a trip to Spain to improve her knowledge of the Spanish language can't deduct her travel expenses.

 Dollar value of vacation time or annual leave you took to attend classes